Sajan-Mahla/HWS-app-s/README.md

 - place the pin and boom it'll add to your bucket list
 - precisely fetched to your location
 - so pack the bag.

+### 2️⃣0️⃣ 🔤 MagicPress - every keypress is a show!
+- see your typing come alive with smooth animations -toggle ASCII codes because why not learn while you type -beautiful key history that scrolls like butter

 ---
 ### ⏳ More coming soon...